alex-sandri/international-anti-corruption-day-2025/README.md

    Combating corruption is part of the 16th SDG **"Peace, Justice and Strong Institutions"**, with some targets explicitly aiming at its reduction:
-   - `4` «By 2030, significantly reduce illicit financial and arms flows, strengthen the recovery and return of stolen assets and combat all forms of organized crime»;
+   - `4` «*By 2030, significantly reduce illicit financial and arms flows, strengthen the recovery and return of stolen assets and combat all forms of organized crime*»;
-   - `5` «Substantially reduce corruption and bribery in all their forms»;
+   - `5` «*Substantially reduce corruption and bribery in all their forms*»;
-   - `6` «Develop effective, accountable and transparent institutions at all levels»;
+   - `6` «*Develop effective, accountable and transparent institutions at all levels*»;
-   - `10` «Ensure public access to information and protect fundamental freedoms, in accordance with national legislation and international agreements».
+   - `10` «*Ensure public access to information and protect fundamental freedoms, in accordance with national legislation and international agreements*».

 The United Nations is structured around six principal organs, each with a distinct role: